Aaron Judge Player Props: Yankees vs. Rays

-Aaron Judge and his .512 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the New York Yankees against the Tampa Bay Rays and Zach Eflin on August 1 at 7:05 PM ET.
+Aaron Judge -- with a slugging percentage of .938 in his past 10 games, including six home runs -- will be in action for the New York Yankees versus the Tampa Bay Rays, with Shane McClanahan on the hill, on August 2 at 7:05 PM ET.

 Aaron Judge Game Info & Props vs. the Rays